 In programs for K and 1st grade, Larry celebrates reading "alone with a good book, you are never alone" and gives details of the fun of writing books about animals.
 It is fun to be curious, and to do research, meeting all sorts of experts (dolphins, bats, scorpions).
 A good book is a result of teamwork author, editor, expert, artist.
 Larry shows and describes examples of this teamwork in action.
 He also shows a few of the weird and wonderful items given to him because he writes many animal books.
 Time permitting, he reads one of his fiction picture book titles (revealing details about the book's writing along the way).

 For grades 2 and up, programs feature a growing emphasis on the writing process the importance of a good beginning, solid research, and revising.
 The amount of participation by students also increases with older grades, as does the time allowed for Q & A. For grades 4 and up, usually a few minutes are devoted to a fun quiz: can anyone identify these fiction books upon hearing Larry quote their first sentences?
 This reinforces the importance of a strong beginning, to hook readers, and Larry also gives examples from nonfiction literature.
-Each program is enriched, and enlivened, by examples and stories about the creation of specific books and the teamwork of writer, expert, and artist whether the subject is alligators, the Lewis and Clark expedition, or the life of a monarch butterfly.
+Each program is enriched, and enlivened, by examples and stories about the creation of specific books and the teamwork of writer, expert, and artist whether the subject is bats, the Lewis and Clark expedition, or the life of a monarch butterfly or a sloth.

 A WORD FROM LAURENCE PRINGLE